AvacWeb/Animax/README.md

 __slideUp__ - Make an element slide up and be hidden.
 Second argument must an element.
 __slideDown__ - same as slideUp but down.
 To show an element.
 __scrollUp__ - Scroll to top of the page smoothly. (no element needed)
 __scrollTo__ - Scroll the window to a value. (y axis).
 Second argument must be the value to scroll to.
+__implode__ - Implode an element.
+Decreases width and height at the same time.

 Full list of Animax Methods